sshaw/angry_raise/README.md

 Should one ever use monkey patched code in production‽‽‽

-This library changes the behavior or `String#!`, `Exception#!` and `Exception::!` to the **the exact opposite of their default implementations!** So, I'd say NO!!!!
+This library changes the behavior or `String#!`, `Exception#!` and `Exception::!` to **the exact opposite of their default implementations!** So, I'd say NO!!!!

 ## Author